 Introduction to Potty Training for Golden Retrievers: Key Strategies for Success

 Common Signs

 Recognizing when your puppy needs to go outside is vital in your training efforts.
+Golden Retrievers are fairly communicative dogs, and they will give you clear signals if you pay attention.
 Here are some common signs that indicate your Golden Retriever may need to relieve themselves:

-• Sniffing: When your puppy starts to sniff around more intently, it’s a strong indication that they are looking for a spot to relieve themselves.
+• Sniffing: When your puppy starts to sniff around the floor more intently than usual, it’s a strong indication that they are looking for a spot to relieve themselves.
+This is an instinctive behavior.

+Introduction to Potty Training for Golden Retrievers: Key Strategies for Success